Exbets/Discord-Bot-Template/README.md

 # Python Discord Bot Template

-> [!WARNING]
-> This is not finished and will not function as is.

 > [!NOTE]
-> I will be finishing it sometime so it actually works.
+> This is an example discord bot written in python.
+I recommend using the official [documentation](https://discordpy.readthedocs.io/en/stable/) to expand further.

 ## Using The Repo